SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 **Plausibility:**

 We analyzed fadeIn before, when we looked at evaluating blocks.
 We saw that the state value increased by the given step size of 0.1 every cycle.
 That was the inner view - we couldn't check whether the final calculation was correct.
 Now we can.
 The input of fadeIn (which is the "mix" value) has to be multiplied by the corresponding state value [ 0; 0.1; 0.2 ;...].
 Now, believe it or not, I double checked all the values, and the assumption is true!
-(I'm happy if you don't believe me and check the facts on your own - it's easy!).
+(I'm happy if you do not believe me and check the facts on your own - it's easy!).

 ![Doublechecking Fade In](./calculator.png)